 The moist pumpkin bread is full of fall flavor and the kick of all the spices takes it to a whole new level of awesomeness!
 You can never have enough of it!

-Only thing you need to take care of is to choose the right pumpkin for the process.
+For making a good pumpkin bread, only thing you need to take care of is to choose the right pumpkin for the bread.
 There are 2-3 different varieties of pumpkin available in the market but the best one to use for this purpose is the sweet version which has a deep orange colored flesh.

-This recipe makes 2 loaves of pumpkin breads.
+This recipe makes 2 loaves of pumpkin bread.
 I won’t suggest to half this recipe to make one, although technically you can, but logically you shouldn’t!
-These are so addictive that you won’t even realize where the 2 big loaves of pumpkin bread vanished after you placed them on the cooling rack to cool down!
+This pumpkin bread is so addictive that you won’t even realize where the 2 big loaves of pumpkin bread vanished after you placed them on the cooling rack to cool down!

 Trust me this will immediately make you everyone’s favorite and you won’t stop getting appreciations!
-So don’t let this fall season get over without filling your home with the incredible aroma of freshly baked spicy pumpkin bread!
+So, don’t let this fall season get over without filling your home with the incredible aroma of freshly baked spicy pumpkin bread!
+Enjoy!

 - Sweet pumpkin – 1, whole (About 2 kg)

 - Olive oil – 2 tbsp

 - All-purpose flour – 450 gms (3 & ½ cups)